''SWL QSL ARE WELCOME"

 YOU SHOULD REMEMBER HOW YOU FELT AND HOW ANXIOUS YOU WERE TO RECEIVE YOUR VERY FIRST QSL CARD!
 PAY THAT COURTESY TO OTHERS!

 If You Need My State or County; for US Hams send me a card with or without a SASE.
 I will respond with my QSL Card 100%.
-I always appreciate a SASE or SAE, if you cant afford it, just send me your card and you will get mine.
+I always appreciate a SASE or SAE, but if you cant afford it, just send me your card or email me and you will get mine.

 U.S. Stations – If I need your state or county, I will send a SASE with my QSL CARD, unless in your QRZ.COM stated that NO SASE is needed.
 Please have the courtesy to send me a card back!
 There are few states that have been uncooperative and I had sent out at least 4 or 5 of my QSL CARDS to get one back.